 - Coordinating with care managers and social workers

-These tasks theoretically increases the practice’s value-based reimbursement and reduce the time and energy dedicated to their fee-for-service patients.
-Now providers are spending more time reviewing data on their practice patterns and comparing with other practices.
+These tasks theoretically increase the practice’s value-based reimbursement and reduce the time and energy dedicated to their fee-for-service patients.
+Now providers are spending more time reviewing data on their practice patterns and comparing them with other practices.
 Thus showing improvement in all aspects.

 The benefits of Value-based healthcare are: